AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 ## Migration

-Stitching for a specific dataset within the Connections interface does not create a stitched dataset in the data lake of Experience Platform.
-However, you might still have a stitched dataset in the data lake for that same dataset as a result of an earlier stitching request procedure.
-And this scenario is valid for one or more datasets for which you have requested stitching in the past.

-When you migrate to the new stitching in the Connections interface functionality, the existing stitched datasets can continue to persist in the Experience Platform data lake.

-You can:

-* (build out the various scenarios including do's and don'ts...)
+Stitching enabled in the Connections interface can coexist without any issues with request based stitching.

+For example, you have web-based stitched datasets in the data lake as a result of earlier or current stitching requests.
+You can add stitched data from a call-center dataset using the Connections interface to combine that data with the web-based data.

+Eventually, Adobe will automatically migrate your request based stitched datasets to the new stitching in connections experience.